 This attraction opened in 2016 and features five floors of music focused and interactive exhibits.
 One of the unique features is the Kimball Theatre organ and over 22 stages and studio spaces.
 The NMC acts as a hub for music, innovation and cultural discovery in Canada.
 It is home to the Canadian Music Hall of Fame and Canadian Country Music Hall of Fame.
 In 2013 the NMC acquired a Calgary music icon – the King Edward Hotel and after careful reassembly, reopened as a restaurant, bar and music venue.
 Their menu features a number of southern themed dishes which have garnered positive reviews from locals and visitors to the city.
 Lunch will be at your expense.
 To learn more about this attraction visit www.studiobell.ca & https://kingeddy.ca/menu

 This year the Canadian Association for Numismatic Education (CAFNE) reception is being hosted at the University of Calgary’s Nickle Arts Museum.
 It is home to one of Canada’s largest numismatic collections and the Calgary Numismatic Society also stores their club archives at the Museum.
 These archives along with the current Museum’s numismatic exhibit will on display for everyone to view.
 For more information on the Museum please visit www.nickle.ucalgary.ca Attendance is limited to ninety six people and the cost is free.
-Snacks will be available along with a cash bar.
+Snacks will be available along with one free drink ticket and a cash bar.